 - If surgery is not a good option for you, you have other options, such as chemotherapy and radiation therapy.

-Surgery for SCCA patients with pancreatic cancer or pancreatic NETs is performed at University of Washington Medical Center (UWMC) by expert surgeons specially trained to do your type of operation.
+Surgery for Fred Hutch patients with pancreatic cancer is performed at University of Washington Medical Center (UWMC) by expert surgeons specially trained to do your type of operation.

 - Our surgeons participate in the American College of Surgeons National Surgical Quality Improvement Program for pancreatic surgery to track and improve outcomes.